 Nancy Raitano Lee, PhD, is a clinical child psychologist who specializes in developmental neuropsychology.
 She received her Bachelor of Science Degree in Human Development and Family Studies from Cornell University and her doctorate in Clinical Child Psychology from the University of Denver.
 Her clinical training includes the completion of a pre-doctoral internship at the Children’s Hospital of Colorado and a post-doctoral fellowship at the University of Colorado School of Medicine’s Center for Excellence in Developmental Disabilities.
 Following her training in psychology, Lee completed a fellowship at the National Institute of Mental Health focused on the use of structural neuroimaging to study the developing brain in youth with genetic disorders and those with typical development.

 As a child psychologist working within a developmental cognitive neuroscience framework, Lee’s research program aims to augment knowledge about the causes and correlates of developmental learning disorders through the use of innovative neuropsychological and neuroimaging technologies.
 Much of her research over the past several years has focused on three interrelated areas of investigation: (a) cognitive and social development in children with different genetic disorders, (b) brain development in Down syndrome and other chromosomal aneuploidies, and (c) links between brain and behavior in youth with typical development.
 For a list of representative publications related to these topics, please see below.

 Active research projects in Professor Lee’s lab include studies of:

-- memory profiles in youth with Down syndrome, and
+- the assessment of memory skills in youth with Down syndrome and fragile X syndrome